Does creatine make you gain weight

 1. Short-term weight gain

 The increase in water weight is typically a short-term effect of creatine supplementation.
 Users may notice a slight weight gain within the first few days or weeks of starting creatine supplementation, which can range from 1 to 5 pounds, depending on the individual.
-It is important to note that this weight gain is primarily due to water retention, not increased body fat.
+It is important to note that this weight gain is primarily because of water retention, not increased body fat.

 B. Increase in muscle mass